 Curriculum

-The school currently implements the Draft Curriculum for Severe and Profound Intellectual Disabilities Grade R-5 (SID Phase) and (Lsen Phase) for learners with moderate mild intellectual challenges.
+The school currently implements the Draft Curriculum for Severe and Profound Intellectual Disabilities Grade R-5 (SID Phase)

 This curriculum, known as the Differentiated Curriculum and Assessment Policy Statement, is aligned with the Curriculum and Assessment Policy Statement (grades R – 5), however the emphasis is placed on acquiring skills, and to a lesser extent, theoretical content.
 High, but realist expectations are set for the learners with a severe intellectual disability to strive towards becoming independent.